josbeir/cakephp-docs-md/docs/5/en/development/sessions.md

 This means CakePHP will handle sessions via what is configured in your `php.ini`.
-In most cases this will be the default configuration so PHP will save any newly created session as a file in e.g. [Var / lib / php / session](var/lib/php/session.md)
+In most cases this will be the default configuration so PHP will save any newly created session as a file in e.g. `/var/lib/php/session`

 But this also means any computationally heavy task like querying a large dataset combined with an active session will **lock that session file** - therefore